-Our Pre-College Data Science course will offer a fast lane through techniques for recommendation systems used in the field of Data Science.
-Students will learn how to program using Python, review basic linear algebra and probability, build models and websites that give recommendations based on given rating inputs, and learn how to utilize selected recommendation system techniques such as user-based and item-based collaborative filtering and matrix factorization.
+Our Pre-College Data Science course will offer a fast lane through techniques for recommender systems used in the field of Data Science.
+Students will learn how to program using Python, review basic linear algebra and probability, build models that give recommendations based on given rating inputs, and learn how to utilize selected recommender system techniques.
 After completing the course, students will be able to understand and utilize the same algorithms that have been applied for recommending various products in artificial intelligence (AI) and the business world.

 - Monday: Python Programming Fundamentals

-- Tuesday: Brief review on Linear Algebra and Probability
+- Tuesday: Python Programming with Linear Algebra and Probability

 - Friday: Students complete their projects and showcase work